teja463/dotnet/README.md

 - Similar to class but classes are reference types and structs are object types like primitive data types
 - Since structs are not reference types values are stored in stack, they behave similar to primitive data types

+## Interfaces

+- Everything similar to Java
+- Explicit interfaces

+> Check `Interface.cs` for examples

+## Delegates

+- They are similar to Functional Interfaces, similar to how you can create a function interface and pass it as method parameter, you can do same using Delegates
+- In java they provide out of the box funtional interfaces for common tasks like Predicate, BiPredicate etc, but here you have to create your own that matches method signature
+- You can also use lambda expressions instead of creating the delegates

+> Check `Delegates.cs` for examples